 How To Apply to the Housing Choice Voucher Waiting List

-The Housing Authority of Racine County (HARC) Section 8 Housing Choice Voucher waiting list is currently closed.
-It was last open for four days in August 2018.
+The Racine County Housing Authority (RCHA) Section 8 Housing Choice Voucher waiting list is currently closed.
+Applications were last accepted on February 17, 2020.
 There is no notice of when this waiting list will reopen.

 To apply during the opening period, applicants were required to complete the online application.